6 Fascinating Dragonfly Facts You Should Know

 Dragonflies are fast fliers.

 While they might be letting the breeze carry them when you spot one, dragonflies can move pretty quickly when they need to.
-Their wings propel them forward as fast as 35 miles per hour.
+Two pairs of transparent wings propel them forward as fast as 35 miles per hour.

 How fast do hummingbirds fly and flap their wings?